The-Portal-Bot/Portal/docs/README.md

 <!-- <p align="center">
     Automatic voice channel generation with live name update<br>
-    Music player that is clean and clutter free, all from one channel<br>
+    Music player that is clean and clutter-free, all from one channel<br>
     Assigns and strips roles from users with a single reaction<br>
     Create temporary "focus" channels for private conversations<br>
     Portal will keep you up to speed, with voice announcements<br>